Thank You (Busta Rhymes song)

 "Thank You" is a song by American rapper Busta Rhymes.
 It was released on November 7, 2013 by Cash Money Records and Republic Records as the intended second single from his tenth studio album, Extinction Level Event 2: The Wrath of God.
-The long-awaited album, released October 30, 2020 by Conglomerate and Empire, excluded both "Thank You" and "#Twerkit", the album's intended lead singles.
+The album, released October 30, 2020 by Conglomerate and Empire, excluded both "Thank You" and "#Twerkit", the album's intended lead singles.

-The song features additional vocals from fellow rappers Q-Tip, Lil Wayne and Kanye West.
+The song features Busta Rhymes trading verses with fellow New York rapper Q-Tip, and contains interludes from their respective label bosses, Lil Wayne (in the intro) and Kanye West (midway through).
 The song's production was handled by Busta Rhymes himself.
-It also samples Alicia Myers' 1981 song, "I Wanna Thank You."
+It also samples Alicia Myers' 1981 song, "I Want to Thank You".

 While the song did not chart on the Billboard Hot 100, outside of the United States, "Thank You" peaked within the top twenty of the charts in the United Kingdom.

 Background

 In late August 2013, "Thank You" was announced as the second single from Extinction Level Event 2: The Wrath of God.
 The song was revealed to be featuring Kanye West, Q-Tip and Lil Wayne and produced by Busta Rhymes himself.
 With this track, Busta wanted to end talk of friction between G.O.O.D.
 Music and YMCMB, represented both by Kanye West and Lil Wayne.
 In an interview with MTV Busta said, "There's been a lot of talk over the last year or two about conflict between G.O.O.D.
 Music and Young Money and Cash Money.
 I just wanted to put it to bed and create an eventful moment where me and [Lil] Wayne being Young Money/Cash Money on one team, Q-Tip and Kanye [West] be on another movement on G.O.O.D.
 Music, just showing that camaraderie and that alliance and just making it official on a real Hip Hop level."

 The hip hop song features verses by Busta Rhymes and Q-Tip, with ad-libs by Kanye West and Lil Wayne.
 The song also samples Alicia Myers' 1981 song, "I Wanna Thank You."